osamaashraf6/convert-txt-to-audio-app/README.md

 # 📖 [Speech App] <a name="about-project"></a>

-> This project is a calculator app I created with react js👌, the user can solve any calculations by the app.
+> A speech App in which the user can type anything and click on the button and the app will read the text for him, I used a built-in API JS for making the functionality
 ![Screenshot 2022-12-06 003024](https://user-images.githubusercontent.com/83360636/205758626-70c60340-c120-4d70-b15f-32c3e411e3d9.png)